 You can not trade unless you have money in your trading account even though your stockbroker has linked your savings bank account.
 You need to transfer money from your bank account to your trading account.

-The “Balance” tab also shows your net fund position and the margins used.
+The “Funds” tab also shows your available cash and the margins used.

 Click on the “Add funds” tab to transfer money into your trading account.